theicfire/makefiletutorial/index.md

 .PHONY: clean
 clean:
-	rm some_file
+	rm -f some_file
-	rm clean
+	rm -f clean
 {% endhighlight %}

 **Variables (Section 2.4)**
 Variables can only be strings.
-Here's an example:
+Here's an example of using them:
 {% highlight make %}
 files = file1 file2
 some_file: $(files)